Pogoń Grodzisk Mazowiecki

 Pogoń Grodzisk Mazowiecki is a Polish football club based in Grodzisk Mazowiecki, Masovian Voivodeship.
-They compete in the I liga in the 2025–26 season, after promotion from 2024–25 II liga.
+They compete in the I liga in the 2026–27 season.

 Previously, their highest league tier was the II liga, with their first promotion in 1958 (then known as the III liga).
 They were promoted to this level again after winning group I of the 2020–21 III liga, ensuring the promotion with two games left after beating Jagiellonia Białystok II 6–0.